WayneBuckhanan/TODOitall/README.md

 then cd into the app directory and run `sudo npm install && bower install`

 ## Operation
-To run a live preview of the app simply run `grunt`
+To run a live preview of the app simply run `grunt serve`